Baidu: 91 Wireless acquisition

-On July 16, 2013, Baidu announced its intention to purchase 91 Wireless from NetDragon.
+On 16 July 2013, Baidu announced its intention to purchase 91 Wireless from NetDragon.
 91 Wireless is best known for its app store, but it has been reported that the app store faces privacy and other legal issues.
-On August 14, 2013, Baidu announced that its wholly owned subsidiary Baidu (Hong Kong) Limited has signed a definitive merger agreement to acquire 91 Wireless Web-soft Limited from NetDragon Web-soft Inc. for $1.85 billion in what was reported to be the biggest deal ever in China's IT sector.
+On 14 August 2013, Baidu announced that its wholly owned subsidiary Baidu (Hong Kong) Limited has signed a definitive merger agreement to acquire 91 Wireless Web-soft Limited from NetDragon Web-soft Inc. for $1.85 billion in what was reported to be the biggest deal ever in China's IT sector.

+2024: Artificial Intelligence Launch

+On 16 March 2025, Baidu released two new artificial intelligence models: ERNIE 4.5, a foundation model, and ERNIE X1, a reasoning model.
+Baidu claimed that ERNIE X1 performs comparably to DeepSeek's R1 model at half the price.